-The national park service just keeps trying.
+The National Park Service just keeps trying.

 HEY DUMMY!
 Use your BRAIN!
 Stay away from the big fluffy cow!
 HE DOES NOT WANT TO BE PET!

 One of the best ways to get people's attention is through humor.
-That is why the park service has sent out this handy DUMMIES guide to help tourists understand how far away they should stay from animals.
+That is why the park service has sent out a handy DUMMIES guide to help tourists understand how far away they should stay from animals.

 The following is a post by the National Park Service on Instagram.